knitemblazor/scrapping-youtube-comments-for-sentiments-analysis/README.md

 ### tokenizer[loss 70%,acc69%conv27%].ipynb

-contains a python notebook that has the info on implementing a cnn and an mlp and the accuracy obtained
+Is a python notebook that has the info on implementing a cnn and an mlp and the accuracy obtained

 users are requested to run the script on google colab or with a pc with  a min of 8Gb RAM